Chapter 7 Bankruptcy Lawyers in Phoenix

 Do you need freedom from crushing debt?
 Is your income too low to make monthly payments on personal loans, credit card debt, medical bills, and more?
 Congress created Chapter 7 of the U.S. Bankruptcy Code to allow struggling debtors to obtain a fresh financial start.
 It is the fastest and most common form of bankruptcy filed each year, but not everyone will qualify, and not everyone will reap the same benefits.

 At The Gavel, our job is to assess your financial crisis and determine whether Chapter 7 is the solution you need.
 We will consider your income, type and level of debt, assets, and many other factors before recommending and moving forward with this form of bankruptcy.
 Our goal is to help you maximize the benefits of bankruptcy and minimize your losses.
-With 20+ years of experience, we have the knowledge and skills you need to overcome financial hardship sooner rather than later.
+With extensive legal experience, we have the knowledge and skills you need to overcome financial hardship sooner rather than later.

 What Is Chapter 7 Bankruptcy?